 - It’s time for some heavy lifting.
 Start to organise attics and cellars, garages and garden sheds well ahead of your move.

 - Organise a garage sale, or sell unwanted items online.
-Contact charity shops and furniture recycling centres to pick up household items (check government guidelines and charities because during lockdown there will be restrictions).
+Contact charity shops and furniture recycling centres to pick up larger household items.

 - If you’re downsizing you might need to hire a storage centre to hold items of furniture for a short timescale.